veenapaul/Data-Visualisations-using-Power-BI/README.md

 # Visualisation using Power-BI
-A sample Financial dashboard in Power BI after data cleansing in power BI
+Data Visualisations in Power BI after data cleansing in power BI